 SECTION 2.2.
 The agenda shall include at the top: (1) the name of the board, (2) the location of the meeting and (3) the date and start time of the meeting.
 The Agenda shall be posted to the public at the school offices and at the location of the meeting at least 24 hours before the time specified for the meeting.
 If the meeting will be conducted by telephone or other electronic means, the location where the public may observe and attend the meeting or directions to access the meeting electronically must be provided.

-Model Motion to Enter into Closed Session
+Motion to Enter into Closed Session

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.